dazuma/toys/toys/docs/guide.md

 additional classes needed by `test unit` can be defined in these files.

 Either a single `.preload.rb` file or a `.preload` directory, or both, may be used.
-If both are present, the `.preload.rb` file is loaded first before the `.preload` directory contents.
+If both are present in the same directory, the `.preload.rb` file is loaded first before the `.preload` directory contents.

 ## Using third-party gems